SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-This task of the CodeCommons project aims to identify to which thematics a software project is related, by collecting metadata from research publications, referenced by several platforms (e.g. HAL, Open Alex).
+This task of the CodeCommons project aims to identify to which topics a software project is related, by collecting metadata from research publications, referenced by several platforms (e.g. HAL, Open Alex).